suji0131/Notes/QInt/DataScience.md

 ### In your opinion, which is more important when designing a machine learning model: Model performance?
 Or model accuracy?

-### How would you validate a model you created to generate a predictive model of a quantitative outcome variable using multiple regression?
-R<sup>2</sup>

 ### I have two models of comparable accuracy and computational performance.
 Which one should I choose for production and why?
 - Depends on Data (balanced or unbalanced?)
 - Your requirement.
-Sometimes high Flase Pos is req another time False Negative of models (Health care problem or Spam filtering)
+Sometimes high Flase Pos is req another time False Neg are prefered (Health care and Spam filtering respec.)

 ## Ensemble Learning
 ### Why are ensemble methods (Combining multiple models for better performance) superior to individual models?